ratwolfzero/hopalong_python/README.md

 ### Color Mapping

 In both versions of the programm (basic or extended), pixels are color-coded based on the number of times they are "hit" by trajectory points, referred to as the "pixel hit count."
 However, trajectory points are floating-point values and do not directly correspond to pixel coordinates.
 Instead, they are mapped to integer pixel coordinates on the image.
-The mapping is handled by scale factors using the image size and trajectory extents (min, max values).For the very details you can consult the function "compute_trajectory_and_image" in the code.
+The mapping is handled by scale factors using the image size and trajectory extents (min, max values).
+For the very details you can consult the function "compute_trajectory_and_image" in the code.

 ### Pixel Hit Counts